 Working toward women’s empowerment enables you to support women in their pursuit for healthy and sustainable livelihoods.
 Women’s groups provide a forum for issues such as family health, women’s rights, and access to resources, income generation, and other challenges women face in their daily lives.
 Volunteers have the opportunity to exchange ideas, collaborate in ongoing projects, teach basic English skills, help with small businesses, and be a positive role model.
-You can also provide support in many other ways, depending on your skills and interests and the needs of the local community.So, Future Nepal invites all interested national and international volunteers to be a part of our women development programmes.
+You can also provide support in many other ways, depending on your skills and interests and the needs of the local community.So, Future Nepal invites all interested national and international volunteers to be a part of our women development program.
 Your small effort can make a big difference to the women in the most marginalized communities.

 Teaching at monastery: